 SOLUTION: Practise and perseverance.
-Earlier in the course, student were given time and instruction on Photoshop/Canva basics.
+Earlier in the course, student were given time and instruction on Photoshop basics.
 They also made notes during this time on how to set up the page, cut out images, create text, etc. Often, in order to get good at any software (particularly video editing software), students are encouraged to stay after school for extra practise and tuition.
-Canva can be accessed from home, and even on phones.
+There is an online version of Photoshop called Photopea (www.photopea.com) which is very good and can be accessed from home.